Research into Human Development in the Age of Globalization

 2. Flexible and multifaceted thinking and analytical skills

-4. Ability to problem-solve
+4. Ability to implement solutions to problems

 Doctoral Program